Snails from Sedgwick County Zoo flown to Tahiti to replenish near-extinct species

-SEDGWICK COUNTY, Kan.
-(KSNW) – By the looks of the 1,000+ partula nodosa snails in a special conservation room at the Sedgwick County Zoo, you would not know the species was nearing extinction elsewhere in the world.
+WICHITA, Kan.
+(KSNW) – By the looks of the 1,000+ Partula nodosa snails in a special conservation room at the Sedgwick County Zoo, you would not know the species was nearing extinction elsewhere in the world.

 Now thanks to the zoo, the species is making gains again in the wild of Tahiti in French Polynesia.

 “So these snails originated in Tahiti.
 They were actually extinct out in the wild.
 They were out-competed by the Giant African Land Snail.
-And once that started eating away at their habitat, the French government decided to release another snail called the Rosy wolfsnail,” explains ectotherm zookeeper, Jodie Hearlson.
+And once that started eating away at their habitat, the French government decided to release another snail called the rosy wolfsnail,” explains Jodie Hearlson, ectotherm zookeeper.

 “We just did a basic count to see who was out moving around, how many have passed away, how many recaptures we could find,” Hearlson said.